 A bruised foot occurs as a result of direct impact or trauma which causes tissues under the skin to bleed.
 A bruise or contusion is made up of blood beneath the skin, resulting from broken blood vessels.
 When the foot is bruised, it can normally be left to heal by itself with ice and elevation to help ease the pain.

 The term 'Tarsal fracture' is often taken to mean a broken foot in general.
-It does, however, specifically refer to the rare occurrence when one of the Tarsal bones in the rear of the foot are fractured.
+It does, however, specifically refer to the rare occurrence when one of the Tarsal bones at the rear of the foot is fractured.
 These bones are very rarely fractured individually but may occur after a hard impact or repetitive forces.
 This foot injury can be a traumatic or a stress (hairline) fracture.

 Lisfranc's injury is a dislocation or fracture in the midfoot area.
 It occurs in the joint where the short metatarsal bones meet the long bones in the foot.
 Swelling on the top of the foot and pain when weight is placed on the foot are the main symptoms.
-This foot injury is very rare but it is vital that it is not missed as long term damage can result.
+This foot injury is very rare but it is vital that it is not missed as long-term damage can occur.

 The tibialis posterior tendon passes down the back of the leg, inside the ankle and under the foot.
 Overuse can cause injury or degeneration of the tendon where it inserts into the foot bones, which causes pain on the inside of the foot.
 The pain may radiate along the length of the tendon and can worsen if the foot is turned inwards or outwards.

 The abductor hallucis muscle lies along the inside of the foot and runs from the heel bone inserting onto the side of the big toe.
-There will be pain in the arch of the foot as the muscle supports it and the foot may roll inwards.
+An abductor hallucis strain will cause pain in the arch of the foot as the muscle supports it, and the foot may roll inwards.
 Relieving pressure from the foot by resting or doing a different activity will ease the foot pain and allow recovery.

-Extensor tendinitis is inflammation of the extensor tendons which run along the top of the foot and straighten the toes.
+Extensor tendinitis describes inflammation of the extensor tendons which run along the top of the foot and straighten the toes.
 There will often be pain on top of the foot which would worsen during activity.
 This foot injury is normally brought on by overuse and even badly fitted or too tight shoes.
-Rest is the main way to recover from tendinitis.
+Rest is the main way to recover from this injury.